Making disks available on your own machine

 -o uid=muj_login,gid=skup,credentials=/etc/samba/fi_cred.conf

-The uid and gid parameters are the login and primary group on your machine (can be found out with the command
+The parameters uid and gid are the login and primary group on your machine (can be found out with the command

 id

-single line of the file
+one line of the file

 /etc/fstab